 |

-Almawaqif Magazine, Algeria.
-Arabic, Islamic and Secular Philosophy Sites on the Web Open Philosophical Magazines Classical Philosophy Texts New Philosophical Terms
+Arabic, Islamic and Secular Philosophy Sites on the Web Open Philosophical Magazines Classical Philosophy Texts Arabic and Non-Arabic Philosophical Studies Centers |

-Today we are living in the beginnings of the 21st century.
+Today we live in the beginnings of the 21st century .
 Probably this may have no specific meaning except as an advancement in history of human beings and a considerable advancement in science and technology.
 However, upon deep scrutiny one can easily find that the last decade of the 20th as well as the beginnings of the 21st centuries are marked with deep and essential transformations of humanity as a whole, on the scientific, social, cultural, and philosophical levels.
 These essential transformations make it legitimate to depict this period as a completely new phase of humanity.
 If the previous phase of modernism, as well known, is characterized by what is referred to by Euro-centrism, then this new phase in which we are just entering can be rightly characterized by its most essential and effective symptom, multiculturalism.
 Hence, we are now, at the beginnings of the 21st century, in a state of 'Multi-Cultural Modernity'.

 This new state of humanity is a culmination of three well known states that formulated a transition period, namely 'Post-Modernism', 'Post-Colonialism' and 'Globalization'.
 In today's world although Western civilization is till dominant, admission of differences and varieties and uniqueness of contemporary main human cultures is granted.
 Consequently, differences of 'worldviews', ways of living, systems of values and beliefs, are generally acknowledged.
 This acknowledgement exerts a great effect on every aspect of contemporary human civilization, from our understanding of science and technology and its role in advancement of humanity to our understanding of the differences in our social as well as political systems, and to our understanding of the meaning of being one universal human society that is comprised of several unique cultures.